DiogoAbu/chatty/README.md

 *On VS Code you can use the extension Conventional Commits (vscode-conventional-commits)*

 ### Running the app
 You can run the app with three different environments defined by the dotenv files.

-You will need to provide the keystore password to build it as a release variant:
+The keystore password and alias are required to build a release variant.

-`yarn cross-env RELEASE_KEY_ALIAS=alias RELEASE_KEY_ALIAS_PASSWORD=alias_password RELEASE_KEY_PASSWORD=key_password yarn android-*`

 **Dev**
   - Will read the `.env` and run as a debug variant.